Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

 This question goes back to Hitchcock in 1927 \cite{hitchcock-1, hitchcock-2} and has applications in numerous fields of research: psychometrics, chemometrics, numerical linear algebra, computer vision, neuroscience, data mining, etc. For references, see page 2 of \cite{kolda-survey}.

-In the undercomplete case (i.e., when $m\leq n$) with linearly independent components the problem can be solved by Jennrich's algorithm \cite{jennrich}.
+In the undercomplete case (i.e., when $m\leq n$) with linearly independent components the problem can be solved by Jennrich's algorithm \cite{harshman}.
 The algorithm essentially reduces the problem to a matrix SVD by looking at a random slice of the tensor.
 Another approach which is frequently used in practice, alternating least square (ALS) minimization, was proposed by Carrol, Chang \cite{carrol-chang} and Harshman~\cite{harshman}.

-Despite years of research, in the overcomplete regime, i.e. when the rank of the tensor is larger than the dimension of its components, the problem is still not very well-understood and lacks provably working practical algorithms.
-We mention some recent state of the art results.
+Despite decades of research, until recently, very little was known in the overcomplete regime, i.e. when the rank of the tensor is larger than the dimension of its components.

-In 2014, Anandkumar, Ge, and Janzamin \cite{AGJ-tensor-decomp-alt-min} proved that for any $C>0$ an incoherent order-3 tensor or rank $m \leq C\cdot n$ can be decomposed exactly using modified alternating least square minimization.
+In 2014, Anandkumar, Ge, and Janzamin \cite{AGJ-tensor-decomp-alt-min} proved that for any $C>0$ an incoherent order-3 tensor with $m \leq C\cdot n$ random asymmetric components can be decomposed exactly using modified alternating least square minimization.
 Moreover, they proved local convergence guarantees for the algorithm as long as $m \leq n^{3/2}/\polylog(n)$.

-Ma, Shi, Steurer \cite{MSS-decomp} proved that a random order-3 tensor can be decomposed approximately in polynomial time when $m \leq n^{3/2}/\polylog(n)$.
+Ma, Shi, Steurer \cite{MSS-decomp} proved that an order-3 tensor with random symmetric components (i.e. $\mathcal{T} = \sum_{i=1}^{m}{\lambda_i(a_i \otimes a_i \otimes a_i)}$ where each $a_i$ is a random unit vector) can be decomposed approximately in polynomial time when $m \leq n^{3/2}/\polylog(n)$.
+However, we note that this algorithm cannot be combined with~\cite{AGJ-tensor-decomp-alt-min} to achieve exact recovery, as for \cite{AGJ-tensor-decomp-alt-min} the components are assumed to be random asymmetric.
+Also, the algorithm of \cite{MSS-decomp} is very slow.
+To address this, Hopkins, Schramm, Shi and Steurer~\cite{HSSS} proposed a faster spectral algorithm for approximate recovery of tensor components for random symmetric order-3 tensors of rank $m \leq n^{4/3}/\polylog(n)$.

-Hopkins, Schramm, Shi and Steurer~\cite{HSSS} proposed a spectral algorithm for approximate recovery of tensor components for random symmetric order-3 tensors of rank $m \leq n^{4/3}/\polylog(n)$.
+In the smoothed analysis setup of the tensor decomposition problem where an adversary chooses the tensor and then the components of the tensor are perturbed, ~\cite{bhaskara2014smoothed} proved that the components of an order-$d$ tensor can be recovered approximately if $m\leq n^{\lfloor\frac{d-1)}{2}\rfloor}/2$. \cite{MSS-decomp} provided the first robust algorithm that works in the smoothed analysis setup for overcomplete order-4 tensors.
+A spectral algorithm for order-4 tensors under the same smoothed analysis setup was proposed by Hopkins, Schramm and Shi~\cite{hopkins2019robust}.
+To the best of our knowledge there is no algorithm that has provable guarantees for overcomplete order-3 tensors in the smoothed analysis setup.